-However, in Solvency II, the calculation of the technical provisions is based on Section 1 "Rules on technical provisions" of the RGSSIE.
+On the other hand, in Solvency II, the calculation of technical provisions is based on Title III, Chapter II, Section 1 "Standards on technical provisions" of the ROSSEAR.

-The Best Estimate of the provisions in Solvency II includes the value of the investments associated to the liabilities portfolios using the discount curve used to update the flows.
+The best estimate of the provisions in Solvency II includes the value of the investments associated to the liabilities portfolios using the discount curve used to update the flows.
 In the Financial Statement, however, the value of the investments is recorded through the accounting asymmetry liabilities.